derBlaumond/cognitive_vault/PRESENTATION_SCRIPT_EN 2.md

 ## Important Notes

-- ❌ DO NOT mention: Flask, SocketIO, OAuth, or other technical stacks
+- ❌ DO NOT mention: Flask, SocketIO, OAuth, or other technical stacks (except in System Architecture slide if necessary)
-- ❌ DO NOT explain backend architecture
+- ❌ DO NOT explain backend architecture in detail (System Architecture slide shows high-level flow only)
 - ❌ DO NOT mention Streamlit
 - ✅ Focus only on what users see
 - ✅ Focus only on "what you can do"
 - ✅ Emphasize source citations
+- ✅ System Architecture slide: Keep it high-level, focus on flow and components, not implementation details
+- ✅ Live Demo: All questions use Wiki MD Agent to demonstrate it as the primary agent